Battle of Hwacheon: Battle

 By 22:24, the impact of the disaster on the left was apparent, so all plans to resume the Operation Dauntless attack the next day were abruptly canceled.
 Units along the forward edge of the battlefield were placed on full alert.
 Commanders hurriedly sent out combat patrols to locate the enemy and to try fix his line of march, while the Marines at the Main line of resistance dug in deep and nervously checked their weapons.
 In addition, General Oliver P. Smith ordered Colonel Robley E. West's 1st Battalion, 1st Marines, up from Chuncheon to tie in with the artillery and tanks located in the valley on the far west flank.
 West's battalion was soon on trucks headed for its new position, but the convoy could only creep along over roads choked with panic-stricken ROK soldiers escaping the battle zone.
 Captain John F. Coffey's Company B led the way.
 At about 01:30, while still 1000 yd short of its assigned position, the long column of vehicles stopped at the tight perimeter formed by the 92nd Armored Field Artillery Battalion, which a short time before had established a roadblock, collected more than 1,800 ROK, and attempted by machine gun and bayonet with little success to deploy them to slow the PVA advance.
-Moving west, Coffey's company assisted in the extricating the 987th Artillery's 105mm howitzers that were stuck in the mud.
-After as many guns as possible were freed, Coffey returned to friendly lines where the 1st Battalion was manning a wooded semi-circular ridge with Company A on the right, Company C in the center, and the 81mm mortars of Weapons Company on relatively level ground in the immediate rear.
+Moving west, Coffey's company assisted in the extricating the 987th Artillery's 105 mm howitzers that were stuck in the mud.
+After as many guns as possible were freed, Coffey returned to friendly lines where the 1st Battalion was manning a wooded semi-circular ridge with Company A on the right, Company C in the center, and the 81 mm mortars of Weapons Company on relatively level ground in the immediate rear.
 Company B was promptly assigned the battalion left flank.
 The PVA began probing Marine lines around 23:00 on 22 April and then mounted an all-out assault to turn the Marine flanks about three hours later.
 The 7th Marine Regiment on the left was the hardest hit unit.
 PVA mortar, automatic weapons, and small arms fire began at about 02:00 on the 23rd.
 This reconnaissance by fire was followed by a very determined ground assault an hour later.
 Shrieking whistles, clanging cymbals, and blasting bugles signaled the onslaught.
 At least 2,000 PVA troops hit the 1st Battalion, 7th Marines, full force.
 That attack by the PVA 358th Regiment, 120th Division, primarily directed at Company C and Company A, was repulsed by hand-to-hand fighting that lasted almost until dawn.
 Private First Class Herbert A. Littleton, a radioman with the forward observer team attached to Company C, was standing the mid-watch when the PVA appeared.
 He sounded the alarm then moved to an exposed position from which he adjusted supporting arms fires despite fierce incoming machine gun fire and showers of PVA grenades.
 Forced back into a bunker by enemy fire, Littleton threw himself upon a grenade to save his comrades in that crowded space at the cost of his own life.
 He was awarded a posthumous Medal of Honor for his actions that night.
 Heavy fighting—much of it grenade duels and close quarters combat—lasted several hours.
 PVA mortar fire and small arms continued throughout the night and into the next day.
 As always, supporting arms were a critical Marine advantage.
 The 11th Marine Regiment ringed the endangered position with artillery fire, and Marine tanks successfully guarded the lowland approaches.
 In the division's center, PVA infiltrators silently slipped through the 5th Marines’ outpost line to occupy Hill 313.
 A futile counterattack was quickly launched, but the assault platoon was held in check and suffered heavy casualties.
 It was not until the next morning that elements of the 1st and 2nd Battalions, 5th Marines, retook the hill.